 Industry 4.0 and AI

 Artificial intelligence is another pillar of digital transformation in Industry 4.0.
 By leveraging the big data that the IoT collects, companies can use AI to analyze, predict and automate processes.
 For example, machine learning algorithms can be used to optimize supply chains, predict customer demand, and tailor offers to individual preferences.
-AI can also be used to automate repetitive tasks and improve the overall efficiency of operations.
+Artificial intelligence can also be used to automate repetitive tasks and improve the overall efficiency of operations.
 As a result, companies can reduce costs, increase productivity and offer higher quality products and services.

 The advantages of personalization